Where senior judgement is the constraint, we add capacity. Where it isn't, we remove the wait.

 Mutual funds, insurance products, loans, and other considered categories share a sales pattern.
 The buyer is deciding, with weight on the decision.
 They want the product explained.
 They want their goal heard.
 They want a recommendation that has thought about their situation.
 They want the consequences walked through alongside them.
 Most digital sales journeys collapse this into a form.
 The system holds the conversation instead.

 Across deployments with a leading AMC, with mutual fund distributors, and with adjacent work in lending and insurance, the system explains the product, plans against the buyer's stated goal, advises on personal finance where relevant, and works the conversation toward a confident decision.
-Across web and WhatsApp, in the customer's language, with the brand's voice steady.
+Across web and phone messaging, in the customer's language, with the brand's voice steady.

 Interest, converted into a meeting.